 That’s all there is to it!
 Once you’ve completed these 7 steps to the best home loan, just contact a Middleburg Real Estate | Atoka Properties agent to help you track down the perfect property.

-Bill Stern is Sales Manager with Access National Mortgage in Middleburg, VA.
+Bill Stern is Sales Manager with Residential Mortgage Services in Middleburg, VA.
 He is knowledgable, easily accessible, and focuses on providing open, honest communication and helpful guidance to assist every client in achieving their financial goals.

 *The above is a courtesy contribution from Bill Stern.